mihaip/dex-method-counts/README.md

 Supported options are:

 * `--include-classes`: Treat classes as packages and provide per-class method counts.
 One use-case is for protocol buffers where all generated code in a package ends up in a single class.
+* `--package-filter=...`: Only consider methods whose fullly qualified name starts with this prefix.

 The DEX file parsing is based on the `dexdeps` tool from [the Android source tree](https://android.googlesource.com/platform/dalvik.git/+/master/tools/dexdeps/).